Photoelectron momentum distributions in the strong-field ionization of atomic hydrogen by few-cycle elliptically polarized optical pulses: Abstract

 \section{Abstract}

 We investigate the strong-field ionization of atomic hydrogen in a few-cycle elliptically polarized infrared pulse by solving the time-dependent Schr\"{o}dinger equation.
-The dependence of the photo\-electron momentum distribution on the pulse intensity, ellipticity, length, envelope, and carrier envelope phase is considered, while the most salient features of the momentum distribution are explained.
-In particular, we analyze the dependence of the electron offset angle on the pulse intensity and ellipticity.
-Specifically, we demonstrate that low-ellipticity pulses can enable to recover the electron release time.
+The dependence of the photo\-electron momentum distribution on the pulse intensity, ellipticity, length, envelope, and carrier envelope phase is analyzed.
+In particular, we explain the variation of the electron offset angle with asymptotic electron energy through the combined action of the field and the Coulomb potential, and demonstrate that low-ellipticity pulses make it possible to access the electron release time.